nwcadence/hol-azure-azureml/Azure Machine Learning Basics/README.md

 ![](./imgs/4.2.i010.png)

-4. Before continuing, we will change the experiment's name in order to make the titles easier to read throughout this process.
-Lets give it the name “*MLBasics*” by double clicking the title and editing it.
+4. It's worth noting that we can optionally change the experiment's name by double clicking the title and editing it.

-5. On this new predictive experiment tab, you will notice some modules were remove and the following four modules were added:
+5. On this new predictive experiment tab, you will notice some modules were removed and the following four modules were added:
     -	*Experiment created on...* module
     -	*Score Model* module
     -	*Web service input* module